 It also includes analysing behaviour which indicates that the customer is losing interest and has started feeling they don’t get value anymore.
 In this regard – you can use customer success software like Custify.

 Custify gathers all data essential to customer success automatically and presents all relevant customer success KPIs and client interactions to you.
 You can respond in the best way at the right time.
-This way your clients receive valuable help when most needed.
+Your customers receive valuable help when they need it most, and you’re thus driving customer loyalty, which itself includes retention.

-So this it – the three simplest, crucial and the only churn calculations you need to know to get an effective picture of your organisation’s growth.
+So this is it – the three simplest and most vital churn calculations you need to know to get an effective picture of your organisation’s growth.
 It is important to stick to these basic formulas and not get stuck up in more complicated calculations.
 Keep it simple and clear.

 Feel free to let us know your thoughts!